michieltjampens/tios/core/code/guides/troubleshooting.md

 [   29.178376] stm32-dwmac 5800a000.ethernet end0: stmmac_hw_setup: DMA engine initialization failed
 [   29.222245] stm32-dwmac 5800a000.ethernet end0: __stmmac_open: Hw setup failed
 ```
+This goes wrong before the kernel has booted.
+When stopping at u-boot only the green led or none are on.
+U-Boot complains of mac not set in OTP (one time programmable fuse).
+Manual reset after failed start doesn't work.
+PHY seems powered down completely (1W total instead of 1,15W)
+Before you can enter uboot the ref out is already disabled and high?
+The clock output of the PHY is disabled and becomes high??

 According to https://wiki.st.com/stm32mpu/wiki/Ethernet_overview#How_to_debug it's a clock issue not a memory one.
 So Checked the clocks...